On complexity of restricted fragments of Decision DNNF: -OBDD: inefficiency in terms of incidence treewidth and separations

 \begin{theorem} There is a constant $c$ and an infinite set of values $k$ such that for each $k$ there is an infinite set $\Phi$ of \textsc{cnf}s such that for each $\varphi \in \Phi$ $itw(\varphi) \leq k$ and $\wedge_d$-\textsc{obdd}$(\varphi) \geq |\var(\varphi)|^{c\cdot k}$. \end{theorem}

 Thus a natural restriction on $\wedge_d$-\textsc{fbdd} separates primal \cite{DesDNNF} and incidence treewidth.
 This makes $\wedge_d$-\textsc{obdd} an interesting object to study in greater detail.
 We establish the relationship of $\wedge_d$-\textsc{obdd} with two closely related formalisms \textsc{obdd} and \textsc{fbdd} by proving exponential separations as specified below (for both statements, the lower bounds are proved using the approach as in Section \ref{sec:obddapp}).
+In the next section, we study the Apply operation for $\wedge_d$-\textsc{obdd}s.

 \begin{theorem} There is an infinite class of \textsc{cnf}s polynomially representable as \textsc{fbdd}s but requiring exponential-size representation as $\wedge_d$-\textsc{obdd}s. \end{theorem}

 \begin{theorem} There is an infinite class of \textsc{cnf}s polynomially representable as $\wedge_d$-\textsc{obdd}s but requiring exponential-size representation as \textsc{obdd}s. \end{theorem}